franciscop/fetch/readme-old.md

 When to use each?

 - If you need headers shared across all requests, like an API key, then the global one is the best place.
-- If it's all the requests to only certain endpoint, like we are communicating to multiple endpoints use the instance
 - When you need to extract them dynamically from somewhere it's better to use the .before() interceptor.
 An example would be the user Authorization token.
 - When it changes on each request, it's not consistent or it's an one-off, use the option argument.